 Transfer Credit Policy

-Students transferring from other institutions must submit official transcripts to the Office of Admissions as part of the students’ admission requirements.
-Official transcripts will be evaluated by the Registrar.
-Courses must have a grade of “C” or higher to be eligible to be accepted as transfer credit.
-Courses accepted for transfer credit will be posted to the student’s UACCM transcript with the grade earned and the transfer institutions course identifier and title.
-Transfer credit will only be reflected in hours earned and may be used for degree requirements.
-Transfer credit is not calculated as part of the student’s UACCM cumulative grade point average.
+Transfer students must submit official transcripts from all previously attended institutions to the UACCM Admissions Office as part of the students’ admission requirements.
+The Registrar, or his/her designee, will evaluate official transcripts.
+Students must receive a “C” or higher grade in all but two courses before the course will be eligible to be accepted as transfer credit.
+Two courses with “D” grades may be accepted as transfer credit.
+Courses accepted for transfer credit will be posted to the student’s UACCM transcript with the grade earned and the transfer institution’s course identifier and title.
+Transfer courses may be used to satisfy degree requirements.
+Transfer credit will only be reflected in hours earned, not calculated as part of the student’s UACCM cumulative grade point average.